danhans42/nxflash/README.md

 *file*

-This is the file you want to read from or write to. **WARNING - THIS TOOL WILL OVERWRITE AN EXISTING FILE WITHOUT PROMPTING- BE CAREFUL**
+This is the file you want to read from or write to.
+WARNING - THIS TOOL WILL OVERWRITE AN EXISTING FILE WITHOUT PROMPTING - BE CAREFUL

 **Examples**